Prosperna/prosperna-knowledge-base/docs/product/adrianneb/guest_checkout_create_order_prd.md

   | Postal Code   | (empty)     |
 And the merchant moves focus away from Province field (blur) Then the Province field shows red border
-And inline error displays below field: "Province is required" When the merchant attempts to select shipping method Then the shipping method section is disabled
+And inline error displays below field: "Required*" When the merchant attempts to select shipping method Then the shipping method section is disabled
-And a validation message shows: "Please complete shipping address" When the merchant completes all required address fields Then all red borders clear
+When the merchant completes all required address fields Then all red borders clear
 And inline errors disappear